Fellowship Training Program Information

 Medical Grand Rounds

-Faculty from UVA and other institutions are invited to discuss clinical topics in medicine.
-Several times each year, nephrology faculty present.
-Internationally recognized nephrology faculty are invited as visiting professors.
+Faculty from UVA and other institutions are invited to discuss clinical topics in medicine several times each year, with Nephrology faculty present.
+Internationally recognized Nephrology faculty are invited as visiting professors.

 Journal Club

-The purpose of the journal club is to mentor/develop the ability to critically analyze data reported in the recent or landmark clinical and basic science literature.
+The purpose of Journal Club is to mentor/develop the ability to critically analyze data reported in recent or landmark clinical and basic science literature.
 In general, papers are presented and discussed from high-quality clinical journals (NEJM, Kidney Int, Ann Int Med, Lancet, Transplantation) and basic science journals (Nature, J Biol Chem, Cell, Science, Proc Natl Acad Sci, J Clin Invest, Am J Physiol).

 Fellows Conference

-These conferences are dedicated to the discussion of interesting cases based a review of important topics in nephrology.
+These conferences are dedicated to discussing interesting cases and reviewing important topics in Nephrology.
 Fellows present cases and relevant information from the literature on diagnosis and management to the group for discussion.
-Topics are selected to cover the required material for board preparation and practice of general nephrology.
+Topics are selected to cover the required material for board preparation and practice of general Nephrology.
+The theme of topics includes physiology series, dialysis series, electrolytes series, glomerulonephritis club, NephMadness, and combined case conferences such as Hematology-Nephrology Conferences, Neph-Rheum Conferences, and Transatlantic Critical Care Conferences with Guy’s and St. Thomas’ NHS Foundation Trust.

 Transplant Conference

-Members attend this conference from multiple subspecialties including Gastroenterology, Cardiology, Surgery, and Nephrology.
+Participants from multiple subspecialties attend this conference, including Gastroenterology, Cardiology, Surgery, and Nephrology.
 Topics in organ transplantation are presented and discussed by faculty and fellows.

 Morbidity and Mortality (M & M)

-These conferences are held at least quarterly and are used to review near misses in daily work or patient care.
-They follow a scripted agenda and are aimed to improve the quality of care and operations with a focus on medical knowledge, patient care, delivery of care, and communications.
+These conferences are held quarterly to review near misses in daily work or patient care.
+They follow a scripted agenda and are aimed to improve the quality of care and operations with a focus on medical knowledge, patient care, delivery of care, and communication.

 Pathology Conference